maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

     1.50 Q

 This causes the program to repeatedly add 1 to the current value of A, print the new value to the console, and then start again at line 1.20.
 This loop will continue until the value in A reaches 20, which will occur after 10 loops.
 When it does reach 20, the `IF` will then attempt to follow the second target, which does not exist, so it will continue on to the next line and end execution.

+As FOCAL's `IF` only  supports branching, simple tasks may require several lines.
+For instance, this BASIC code:

+    10 X=4
+    20 IF X=4 THEN PRINT "X IS FOUR"
+    30 END

+Has no direct equivalent in FOCAL.
+Instead, one can use an `IF` to call the `TYPE` and skip over it otherwise:

+    1.10 S X=4
+    1.20 I (X-4)1.40,1.30,1.40
+    1.30 T "X IS FOUR"
+    1.40 Q

 <!-- TOC --><a name="for-avaraexpr1-to-aexpr2-step-aexpr3-statmnt-and-next-avaravar"></a>
 ### `FOR` *var*=*expr1*,*expr2*[,*expr3*];*statmnt*[;*statmnt*...]